ibm-granite/granite-code-ide/README.md

 ### Chat with code models

-- Chat with an <a href="https://www.ibm.com/granite">IBM Granite</a> code model to create code, and ask general programming questions.
+- Chat with an <a href="https://www.ibm.com/granite" target="_blank">IBM Granite</a> code model to create code, and ask general programming questions.
 - Use the chat to explain and extend existing code from your workspace.

 ![explain](https://github.com/ibm-granite/granite-code-ide/raw/HEAD/images/Explain.png)